Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

   - `demande.md`: Add a detailed section on Isabella Torres' character profile, including her motivations, key relationships, and the challenges she faces.
   - `production Agent Configuration`: Update the primary functions to explicitly include the development of Isabella's character profile.

-- Update `chroniqueur_agent.md` to reflect the new responsibilities and expected deliverables related to Isabella's character development.
+- **Impact on System State**: Enhances the clarity and depth of the economic framework within the narrative, ensuring all elements are integrated for coherence.

 4. **Validation Points**
    - Verify success by checking the following: